This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Looking for a Japanese eggplant recipe?
-Here’s a hands-off way to cook it that makes it taste so irresistible, you won’t be able to stop sneaking bites.
-Try roasted Japanese eggplant with garlic and ginger!
-We picked up this veggie at our farmer’s market and couldn’t stop ourselves from devouring the entire platter.
-Roasting eggplant makes it lusciously tender, and beautifully paired with a sauce of garlic, ginger, soy sauce and Sriracha.
+Here’s an easy to cook it that makes it taste so irresistible, you won’t be able to stop sneaking bites.
+Try this roasted Japanese eggplant with garlic and ginger!

 Japanese eggplant

 Japanese eggplant is native to Southern and Southeastern Asia and has been used in Japanese, Chinese and Indian cooking for thousands of years.
-It has a long, narrow shape and a lighter color than globe eggplant, which is very dark purple with a rounded bottom.
-In terms of flavor, the Japanese eggplant has a sweeter, more delicate flavor, thinner skin, and fewer seeds.
+It has a long, narrow shape and it’s lighter color than globe eggplant, the type that is very dark purple with a rounded bottom.
+The Japanese eggplant has a sweeter, more delicate flavor than globe eggplant, thinner skin, and fewer seeds.

 Japanese Eggplant